Karolína Plíšková: 2016: US Open final, top 5, rise in doubles

-2017: French Open semifinal and world No. 1
+2017: French Open semifinal, world No. 1

 In 2017, Plíšková started the season by playing in Brisbane, where she beat Yulia Putintseva and qualifier Asia Muhammad in two sets and then Roberta Vinci in three sets.
 She then defeated Elina Svitolina and Alizé Cornet (both in straight sets) and won her 7th title.

-At the 2017 Australian Open, she defeated easily Sara Sorribes Tormo and Anna Blinkova and beat Jelena Ostapenko in three sets despite being down 2–5 in the third.
-In the fourth round she defeated Daria Gavrilova and reached her second straight Grand Slam quarterfinal, where she was defeated by unseeded Mirjana Lučić-Baroni in three sets.
-Her ranking increased to a career-high of 3 in the world.
+At the 2017 Australian Open, she defeated easily Sara Sorribes Tormo and Anna Blinkova and beat Jeļena Ostapenko in three sets despite being down 2–5 in the third.
+In the fourth round she defeated Daria Gavrilova and reached her second straight Grand Slam quarterfinal, where she was defeated by unseeded Mirjana Lučić-Baroni, in three sets.
+Her ranking increased to a career-high of No. 3 in the world.

 In February, Plíšková played first round of Fed Cup against Spain in Ostrava.
 She defeated Lara Arruabarrena and Garbiñe Muguruza, both in straight sets.
 Her next tournament was Doha, where she had a bye in the first round.
 She played against Caroline Garcia in the second round and revenged the loss from the end of 2016 with a straight sets win.
 Then she played two matches in one day due to rain and won both of them.
 The quarterfinal against Zhang Shuai lasted overall about 7 hours.
 However, she outlasted Shuai in two sets before edging No. 5 Dominika Cibulková in three sets, a match in which she hit a career-best 21 aces to beat the Slovakian for the first time.
-In the final she beat Caroline Wozniacki in straight sets to win her 8th WTA title.
+In the final, she beat Caroline Wozniacki in straight sets to win her eighth WTA Tour title.
 Plíšková lost in the second round to Kristina Mladenovic in Dubai.

-In the second round of the BNP Paribas Open, she defeated Monica Puig in three sets in a match full of errors.
+In the second round of the Indian Wells Open, she defeated Monica Puig in three sets in a match full of errors.
 Although Plíšková's performance was not so confident, she defeated Irina-Camelia Begu in two sets, Timea Bacsinszky, who retired at the end of the sixth game, and Garbiñe Muguruza in two tie-breaks.
 In the semifinal against Svetlana Kuznetsova, Plíšková fell in straight tie-breaks.
 She reached the semifinals of the Miami Open, recording straight-set victories against qualifier Madison Brengle, Yulia Putintseva, countrywoman Barbora Strýcová, and Mirjana Lučić-Baroni before falling to Caroline Wozniacki in three sets.